nsde/violet/README.md

 ```

 ## Example tasks
-- what wifi am I connected with on Linux
+- What WiFi am I connected with (on Linux)?
+- Tell me a short story!
--
+- Translate "Hello there"!